“It’s made me realise there is light at the end of the tunnel. It has made me feel valued again.”

 What does the support involve?

-The Peer Programme is a public social partnership comprising of Edinburgh Cyrenians, EVOC, NHS Lothian, Scottish Churches Housing Action, Health in Mind and Volunteer Development East Lothian.
+The Peer Programme is a public social partnership comprising Edinburgh Cyrenians, EVOC, NHS Lothian, Scottish Churches Housing Action, Health in Mind and Volunteer Development East Lothian.
 The partnership has been developed to explore new approaches to working effectively with those who experience complex needs.